edubruell/tidyllm/README.md

 ```
 ### Experimental features

-At the moment `ollama()` and `claude()` support realtime streaming of reply tokens to the console while the model works.
-This is not super useful in the context of a data-analysis centered workflows but might be added to other API-functions anyway.
+At the moment `ollama()`, `chatgpt()` and `claude()` support real-time streaming of reply tokens to the console while the model works with the `.stream=TRUE` argument.
+This is not super useful in the context of  data-analysis centered workflows, but gives you slightly better feedback on how your model works.
+We recommend using non-streaming response for production tasks though.
+Error handling in the callback functions for streaming responses is implemented differently for each API and differs in quality at the moment.

 ## Future Work